thehung92/treemixTools/log.md

 #
 git add .
-git commit -am 'edit color scale to 0-0.5' git push
+git commit -am 'add comment to clarify the content of obj' git push

 # revert to a previous commit and overwrite the change you may have on remote